redis/redis-doc/topics/data-types-intro.md

 old value back.

-The ability to set or retrieve the value of multiple keys in a single command is also useful for reduce latency.
+The ability to set or retrieve the value of multiple keys in a single command is also useful to reduce latency.
 For this reason there are the `MSET` and `MGET` commands:

     > mset a 10 b 20 c 30